serverlessworkflow/synapse/README.md

 ## About

-Synapse is a vendor-neutral, free, open-source, and community-driven Workflow Management System (WMS) implementing the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification).
+Synapse is a vendor-neutral, free, open-source, and community-driven Workflow Management System (WFMS) implementing the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification).

 ## Requirements